-WASHINGTON - U.S. Senator Debbie Stabenow, Ranking Member of the U.S. Senate Committee on Agriculture, Nutrition, & Forestry, today released the following opening statement at the hearing titled “The State of the Derivatives Market and Perspectives for CFTC Reauthorization.”
+WASHINGTON - U.S. Senator Debbie Stabenow(D-Mich.), Ranking Member of the U.S. Senate Committee on Agriculture, Nutrition, and Forestry, today released the following opening statement at the hearing titled “The State of the Derivatives Market and Perspectives for CFTC Reauthorization.”

 Stabenow’s statement, as prepared for delivery, follows:

 Thank you, Mr. Chairman, and welcome to our witnesses here today.
 It’s good to be with you all to discuss the CFTC and its reauthorization.

 It has been over a decade since Congress reauthorized the CFTC.
 I’m pleased that we are working on this together on a bipartisan basis, as we do every day in this Committee.

 The CFTC plays a critical role in providing certainty in our futures and swaps markets for Main Street businesses, consumers, and farmers.

 As you know, a lot has happened since the CFTC was last reauthorized back in 2008.
 We witnessed first-hand the disastrous consequences of financial deregulation.
 The global financial system broke down.
 Housing markets collapsed nationwide.
 Millions of families lost their homes and their financial security.
 Over 8 million jobs disappeared, while farmers and small businesses faced financial ruin.

 The American people lost faith in the ability of banks to do what’s right.
 And worse – the American people lost faith in the ability of our government to protect our economy.